Avast SecureLine VPN Review 2026: Is It The Best VPN From an Antivirus?

 For Mac and iOS users, you'll have access to Avast SecureLine's proprietary protocol, Mimic, as well as IPsec.
 Windows and Android users will have a choice between OpenVPN and WireGuard.

-Avast SecureLine VPN protocol settings
+Avast SecureLine VPN test results

 Avast SecureLine VPN has ample features, but does it actually work?
 We tested the VPN to see how well it maintained our speeds with its worldwide servers, if it could unblock various regional Netflix libraries, and if it could prevent data leaks.